Hidden Wisdom in the Bible

 Using the keys we have learned, we may say that the sea symbolizes the waters of earthly life over which we sail in the boat of the lower self and body.
 In life we encounter storms of all kinds, whether these are minor trials and tribulations, major disasters, or simply the ever-present winds of our turbulent emotions, desires and passions that can so easily overwhelm us when we least expect it.
 Without faith even the smallest storms cannot be overcome.

 But there is more to this story than the simple injunction to have faith.
 As I suggest in my afterword (see sidebar) many parables in the Bible bear a striking similarity to the didactic Wisdom literature of ancient Egypt.
 The symbolism of boats figures very largely in the religion of ancient Egypt, which is not surprising when we consider how important the Nile was throughout the long history of Egypt.
 In the Egyptian mythos it is Horus who is the Teacher in the boat, sometimes accompanied by 12 disciples as we find in the Bible, at others by seven.
-Now this is significant, for as man is composed of seven principles, the disciples of the Lord (whether he is Jesus or Horus) may well represent these different aspects of our consciousness, revealing a further and deeper level of meaning.
+Now this is significant, for as man is composed of seven principles, the disciples of the Lord (whether he is Jesus or Horus) may well represent these different aspects of our consciousness, revealing a further and deeper level of meaning in the parable.

 Let us now turn to another familiar story from the New Testament: the healing of the blind man found in Mark 10:46-52.
 As many of you will know blindness symbolizes a state of mental darkness and ignorance.
 Being cured of blindness means seeing with our spiritual eyes.
 This is not to say that Jesus did not cure purely physical blindness, or that his so-called 'miracles' are exclusively allegorical.
 One may mix allegory with actual fact without losing the verisimilitude of either, as I am sure my more discerning readers will know.
 Nevertheless, whilst it is highly laudable to restore a man's physical sight, I am sure you will all agree that the restoration of one's spiritual eyes—that is the ability to see and know spiritual truth in all its Divine effulgence and sublimity is a far greater blessing.
 The former only cures the physical affliction of one incarnation, the latter, if truly applied, may last for all eternity.